tariqs26/tariqs26/README.md

 ### Hi there 👋, I’m Saad
-- 🎓I’m a second-year Computer Science student at McMaster University
+- 🎓I’m a third-year Computer Science student at McMaster University
 - 📫 Feel free to reach out to me on <a href=https://www.linkedin.com/in/saad-tariq-cs/ target=_blank>LinkedIn</a>
 - 💬 Ask me about anything related to web development
 <!-- - 🌱 I’m currently learning MySQL, Next.js, Prisma and Tailwind. -->